Piotr1215/crossplane-box/docs/crossplane-in-a-box.md

 > - username: **admin**
 > - password: **should be in your clipboard** so just paste it in the `password` text box.
 In case this didn't work, you can run `@kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d` to get the password.

+ℹ️
+This setup is meant to be quick and easy, focusing on getting you started without dealing with HTTPS certificates.
+If you're interested in a more secure setup with HTTPS for local development, you might explore using mkcert.
+It requires a bit more work, as everyone needs to run mkcert on their machine to create and trust their certificates

-ℹ️Typing `just<TAB>` will show all available just recipes.
+Typing `just<TAB>` will show all available just recipes.
 Here is the list:

 ```just
 Available recipes: